markmi/acpphint/README.md

   managed to ever reproduce the oddity.
 Some form of operator oddity/error for which I do not know the details.

+- Build and run the g++ 13 WDK23_CA72 tests in a UFS cortex-a72 targeted kernel+world context and update to the results, for both libc++ and libstdc++.

 ###### [0.1.33] 2023-May-03         . . .
 2023-???-?? (final)
 Additions
 - Start to add Windows Dev Kit 2023 based examples (WDK23